jwt625/jwt625.github.io/_posts/2025-04-02-how-to-excite-tiny-mech-wave.md

 ![fbar](/assets/images/2025/mech_wave_transduction/onscale-fbar.webp)
 ![fbar-xsec](/assets/images/2025/mech_wave_transduction/onscale-fbar-xsec.webp)
 - It is made of aluminum nitride (AlN), which has lower dielectric constants and lower piezoelectric constants, let's say 10x smaller than LN.
 The area is 50 um x 50 um, and thickness is 1 um.
 - The formula gives a real impedance of ~1800 Ohms.
-Or a few percent of fractional bandwidth to match to 50 Ohms.
+So making it a few percent of fractional bandwidth could roughly match it to 50 Ohms.
-- Note 50 um x 50 um is much larger than wavelength-scale.
+- Note that 50 um x 50 um is much larger than wavelength-scale.

 Please be wary that the above order of magnitude calculation is extremely simplified, and good enough to serve the purpose of showing why we need big transducers.
 There is a lot more about how to properly model and understand piezoelectric transducers.
 You can read more in [Dahmani2020](https://doi.org/10.1103/PhysRevApplied.13.024069), as well as more generally [Butterworth-Van Dyke circuit](https://ieeexplore.ieee.org/document/922679), and the one I prefer: [Foster network synthesis](https://web.archive.org/web/20180719090643id_/https://link.aps.org/accepted/10.1103/PhysRevA.94.063864).